 Among the debates that animate the web of nutrition, there is one that gives rise to the most heated discussions: sugar.
 Indispensable to our pleasure, it can, if consumed in excess, be harmful to our health.
-This is why at Les Miraculaires we have chosen to reduce the sugar content of our gummies by using mainly fructooligosaccharides in our recipe.
+This is why at Les Miraculeux we have chosen to reduce the sugar content of our gummies by mainly using fructooligosaccharides in our recipe.
 So, let's take a closer look at what it is!

 What are fructooligosaccharides?

 - fructooligosaccharides (or FOS) are dietary fiber having a taste naturally sweet.
 They are made up of two well-known sugars: fructose and glucose.
 But having a particular structure, they resist the enzymatic activity of our organism and are not not absorbed in the small intestine.
 Therefore, they arrive intact at colon level, where they are degraded and fermented by bacteria in our gut microbiota.

 FOS are naturally present in several foods such as wheat, barley, chicory, garlic, asparagus, onion or artichoke.
 Their synthesis is carried out thanks to the action of a fungus (Aspergillus nigricans) which naturally produces an enzyme capable of transform sucrose (table sugar) in fructooligosaccharide.

 FOS are soluble fiber, which are as their name suggests, soluble in water.
 On contact, they form a viscous gel allowing to gently regulate intestinal transit.
 Also, fibers are known to slow down and decrease the absorption of sugar in the intestine.
 Thus, blood sugar (blood sugar level) rises less after a meal rich in fiber!

 Fructooligosaccharides promote the proliferation of beneficial intestinal bacteria